wopfel/ansible-stuff/backup/README.md

 I have a separate server where proxmox backup is installed.
 Running vzdump, a dump of each Linux container, and VM can be created and stored on the PBS.

+### start-proxmox-backup-server.yml

+This will wake my backup server, and mount the encrypted partition where the backups are stored.

+After the server is up, I start `vzdump-one-by-one-proxmox.yml`.

 ### vzdump-one-by-one-proxmox.yml

 The playbook fetches all IDs from both proxmox VE servers (proxmox3, and proxmox4 in my environment).